Dickshooter Creek

-Dickshooter Creek is a tributary to Deep Creek in southwest Idaho in the United States, approximately 25 miles (40 km) northwest of Riddle.
-It is 22.5 mi long.
+Dickshooter Creek is a 23.1 mi long stream in southwest Idaho, approximately 25 miles (40 km) northwest of Riddle.
 Its watershed is entirely made up of rangeland.
 It has very low water flow, and dries up during the summer months.
 It is a common location for hiking and backpacking, particularly during the summer months.

 Name

 Dickshooter Creek follows the naming scheme of the ridge, reservoir, and trailmarker of the same name.
-It was named after a pioneer settler named Dick Shooter who built a settlement in the area.
+It was named after pioneer settler Dick Shooter, who built a settlement in the area.